-The paper provides some insight into how tagging different words in a query as a proper noun, or noun, or verb, or number, or conjunction (or other parts of speech) might help people working at search engines to understand how people search, and how people reformulate their searches.
+The paper provides insight into how tagging different words in a query as a proper noun, or noun, or verb, or number, or conjunction (or other parts of speech) might help people working at search engines understand how people search and how people reformulate their searches.

 When you perform a search at a search engine, how do you formulate your query?

 - Do you ask questions? (where are seafood restaurants in new york)

 - Do you include punctuation in your query? (where are seafood restaurants in new york?)

 - Do you type in a string of words in any order? (seafood new york)

 - Do you use grammatically correct phrases (new york seafood restaurants)

 - Do you capitalize proper nouns?
 (New York seafood restaurants)